 A. There are three main stages for new OTA programs to go through in order to achieve full accreditation status.
 The

-process begins with the submission of a Letter of Intent and submission of Eligibility Data for St. Andrews University (SAU) Bachelor of Occupational Therapy Assisting (BSOTA) Program.
+process begins with the submission of a Letter of Intent and submission of Eligibility Data for St. Andrews (SAU) Occupational Therapy Assistant Bachelor of Science (BSOTA) Program.
 The purpose of this letter is for ACOTE to confirm eligibility to seek ACOTE accreditation.
 Each phase or step of the accreditation process is explained in further detail below:

 (Precandidacy Phase) Step 1: Application Review

 • The SAU BSOTA will submit a Candidacy Application describing how the program plans to demonstrate

 compliance with the ACOTE Accreditation Standards prior to the admission of the first class of students into the